-• NADD Competency-Based Clinical Certification.

-- NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst.

-• Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.
+- NADD Competency-Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.

-Support Service Professionals must meet the following standards: 1.
-Be at least 18 years of age.

-2. Have documentation that all vehicles used in the provision of In-Home and Community Support have automobile insurance.

-3. Have documentation that all vehicles used in the provision of In-Home and Community Support have current State motor vehicle registration and inspection.

-4. Complete necessary pre/in-service training based on the service plan.

-5. Be trained to meet the needs of the participant to carry out the service plan such as with communication, mobility and behavioral needs.

-6. Have at least a high school diploma for participants authorized to receive 2:1 enhanced In-Home and Community Support.
-The other staff member must have a certification or be a nurse.
+- 1. Be at least 18 years of age. - 2.
+Have documentation that all vehicles used in the provision of In-Home and Community Support have automobile insurance. - 3.
+Have documentation that all vehicles used in the provision of In-Home and Community Support have current State motor vehicle registration and inspection. - 4.
+Complete necessary pre/in-service training based on the service plan. - 5.
+Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 6.
+Have at least a high school diploma for participants authorized to receive 2:1 enhanced In-Home and Community Support.
+The other staff member must have a certification or be a nurse. - 7.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 8.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.

-7. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
-If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.

-Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-8. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-9. Have a valid driver's license if the operation of a vehicle is necessary to provide In-Home and Community Support services.

-10. Comply with Department standards related to provider qualifications.
+Chapter 63. - Have a valid driver's license if the operation of a vehicle is necessary to provide In-Home and Community Support services. - 10.
+Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification: